Lapin0t/phd-manuscript/main/02_games.typ

   #v(-2em)
 ]

-In @lem-tower-fix, (2) and (3) are pretty clear: they prove that $tower.nu f$ is indeed the greatest fixed point of $f$.
-On the other hand, (1) might seem like a technical lemma, however it is just as important, if not more.
+In @lem-tower-fix, (2) and (3) are pretty clear: together they prove that $tower.nu f$ is indeed the greatest fixed point of $f$.
+On the other hand, (1) might seem like a technical lemma but it is just as important, if not more.
 Indeed, knowing that $tower.nu f$ is part of the tower---i.e., that it is itself a transfinite approximation of the greatest fixed point---enables to directly apply tower induction (@thm-tower-ind) to prove properties about $tower.nu f$.

-#tom[Je comprends pas le (2), tu peux détailler un poil?]

-#peio[Better?]
+Although tower induction also proves properties about any candidate (elements of the tower), it will be our prime reasoning principle for proving properties and the greatest fixed point.
+As we will see shortly, lemmas about arbitrary candidates (also proven by tower induction) will provide us with a practical alternative to more usual valid up-to principles.

 And this is it!
-I really want to stress the fact that this is the entirety of the mathematical content of this theory of coinduction, and yet it provides an exceedingly versatile and easy-to-use theorem.
-It is easily shown to subsume the tools provided by the companion construction and by parametrized coinduction~#mcite(<HurNDV13>).
-The coq-coinduction library follows-up with some helpers for deriving inf-closedness of predicates, the definition of the most useful instances of complete lattices and some generic duality and symmetry arguments. #nm[Schäfer] and #nm[Smolka]~#mcite(<SchaferS17>) follow-up by deriving the companion and then provide a case study on strong bisimilarity in the Calculus of Communicating Processes (CCS).
+I really want to stress the fact that this is the entirety of the core mathematical content of this theory of coinduction, and yet it provides an exceedingly versatile and easy-to-use theorem.
+It is easily shown to subsume the principles provided by the companion construction and by other frameworks such as _parametrized coinduction_~#mcite(<HurNDV13>).
+Despite its great utility, the coq-coinduction library is extremely small.
+Besides some applications and generic theorems, its only additional content consist in several helpers e.g., for deriving inf-closedness of predicates, the definition of the most useful instances of complete lattices and some generic duality and symmetry arguments.
+The article by #nm[Schäfer] and
+#nm[Smolka]~#mcite(<SchaferS17>) is similarly short, providing the whole theory
+in merely three pages, including the proofs and the derivation of the companion.
+As such, if you need to work with coinduction and are happy with an impredicative universe of propositions, I heartily recommend you to try out tower induction.

 === Strong Bisimilarity

-#peio[intro nulle, citer @Levy11] Equipped with this new construction of
-coinductive fixed points we will apply them, in the complete lattice of relations.#yann[Peut-être sans importance, mais le lattice en question est plus précisément celui des relations indexées sur une paire de type family fixées (comme tu le définies ci-dessous)]
-Bisimilarity (both strong and weak), are typically built on non-indexed automata, which moreover do not have _outputs_.
-As such they consist of a single relation, on such automata.
-As our automata (indexed interaction trees,
-@def-itree) are indexed and moreover have an output, our notions of bisimilarity will instead take the form of indexed relation #tom[je remplace family-relation par indexed relation, vu que family relation est défini ci-dessous.] transformers.
-More precisely, in this section, we fix a signature $Sigma cl icont.t th I$, and then, given an indexed relation $R^rel.r$ on outputs $R^1, R^2$, i.e.,
+Equipped with this new construction for greatest fixed points we are ready to define bisimilarity.
+As our strategies feature silent transitions, there are two variants of interest: _strong bisimilarity_ which considers silent transitions as any other "normal" transition, and _weak bisimilarity_, which allows to skip over any finite number of silent steps.
+We start by describing the strong bisimilarity, which embodies the natural notion of extensional equality for strategies, but the construction of weak bisimilarity will proceed very similarly.

+Bisimulations and simulations for coalgebraic presentations of automata have been well studied, with the general blueprint outlined by
+#nm[Levy]~#mcite(<Levy11>).
+Succinctly, bisimulations for $F$-coalgebras can be
+expressed given an analogue to the functor $F$, but operating on _relations_ instead of sets.
+More precisely, this operator is called a _relator_~#num-cite(<Levy11>)#sym.zwj#mcite(<LagoGL17>) and takes relations $X rel.rar Y$ to relations $F X rel.rar F Y$, subject to several conditions.
+Then, given a relator $Gamma$ and two coalgebras $phi cl X -> F X$ and $psi cl Y -> F Y$, we can derive a monotone endo-map which takes a relation $R cl X rel.rar Y$ to the re-indexed relation $phi angle.r Gamma R angle.l psi cl X rel.rar Y$.
+This resulting relation can be understood in plain words: after one unfolding on both sides, the coalgebra states are related by $R$ under $Gamma$.
+In a sense, $Gamma$ decides when two steps should be considered matching or _synchronized_, provided we give it a relation on states.
+Bisimilarity is then obtained by the greatest fixed point of this monotone map, while bisimulations are its pre-fixed points.

+We will largely follow this blueprint, only concerned with the final coalgebras given by interaction trees, with perhaps the slight technicality that we are working not with sets and relations, but (indexed) set families and relation families.
+But to better fit our setting, we adopt a small twist.
+Recall that $itree.F_Sigma$ is functorial with respect to both the output parameter
+$X$ as well as the second "coalgebra" parameter.
+Indeed we intend to show that strategies form a monad, so that in particular they are functorial with respect to this output $X$.
+Hence, our goal is not to construct a single relation between strategies, but rather devise an operator taking a relation family on two output families

-$ R^rel.r cl forall th {i} -> R^1 th i -> R^2 th i -> base.Prop, $
+$ X^rel.r cl forall th {i} -> X^1 th i -> X^2 th i -> base.Prop, $

-we define strong bisimilarity as a family-relation
+to the strong bisimilarity on strategies with the respective outputs

-$ ar iteq(R^rel.r) ar cl
+$ ar cnorm(iteq(X^rel.r)) ar cl
-  forall th {i} -> itree.t_Sigma th R^1 th i
+  forall th {i} -> itree.t_Sigma th X^1 th i
-                -> itree.t_Sigma th R^2 th i
+                -> itree.t_Sigma th X^2 th i
                 -> base.Prop. $

-#guil[Ça serait plus clair d'utiliser $X$ et $Y$ plutôt que
-$R^1$ et $R^2$ au dessus, pour être consistant avec la suite.]
+This is quite reminiscent of a relator on $itree.t_Sigma$!
+And indeed, pushing the output parameter inside our monotone map will not fundamentally change the construction.
+Instead of working in the complete lattice of relation families, we will adopt the complete lattice of $itree.t_Sigma$ relators.

-We start with some preliminary notation for our indexed relations.
+Let us start with some preliminary notation for our indexed relations.

 #definition[Family Relation][
-  Given $I cl base.Type$ and two families $X, Y cl base.Type^I$, the set of _family relations between $X$ and $Y$_ is defined as follows.
+  Given $I cl base.Type$ and two families $X, Y cl base.Type^I$, the type of _family relations between $X$ and $Y$_ is defined as follows.

   $ rel.irel th X th Y := forall th {i} -> X th i -> Y th i -> base.Prop $

   We denote by $lt.tilde$ (in infix notation) the standard ordering on family relations, defined by

-  $ R lt.tilde S := forall th {i} th x th y, R th x th y -> S th x th y, $
+  $ R lt.tilde S := forall th {i} th (x cl X th i) th (y cl Y th i) -> R th x th y -> S th x th y, $

   for any $R,S : rel.irel th X th Y$.

-  We define the standard operators of diagonal, converse, and sequential composition on family relations, as follows.
+  We define the standard operators of diagonal, converse, and sequential composition and re-indexing on family relations, as follows.

   #mathpar(spacing: 2em, block: false, inset: 0.5em,
     [$ & rel.diagS cl rel.irel th X th X \
        & rel.diagS th a th b := a = b $],
     [$ & ar^rel.revS cl rel.irel th X th Y -> rel.irel th Y th X \
        & R^rel.revS th a th b := R th b th a $],
-    [$ & ar rel.seqS ar cl rel.irel th X th Y -> rel.irel th Y th Z -> rel.irel th X th Z \
+    [$ & ar cnorm(rel.seqS) ar cl rel.irel th X th Y -> rel.irel th Y th Z -> rel.irel th X th Z \
-       & (R rel.seqS S) th a th c := exists th b, R th a th b and S th b th c $] )
+       & (R rel.seqS S) th a th c := exists th b, R th a th b and S th b th c $], [$ & nar""cnorm(de(angle.r))nar""cnorm(de(angle.l))""nar cl (X_2 ctx.arr X_1) -> rel.irel th X_1 th Y_1 -> (Y_2 ctx.arr Y_1) -> rel.irel th X_2 th Y_2 \
+       & (f relix(R) g) th a th b := R th (f th a) th (g th b) $] )
 ]